 Three of the five courses in the Economics minor must be completed at UW Bothell.
-Acceptance of transfer courses needs to be discussed with a UWB Business advisor.
+Acceptance of transfer courses must be approved via petition to the School of Business.

 Retail Management Minor

 Open to all UW Students except Bothell Business students